 Below, we’ve listed and explained some of the most common treatments for cystic acne, ranging from hormonal medication to topical and oral retinoids.

 Many women can limit the severity of their cystic acne by using a combined oral contraceptive, or simple birth control bill.

 Modern birth control pills contain a mix of estrogen and a progestin, allowing them to suppress androgens in the body.
 Since lower androgen levels contribute to lower sebum production, birth control is often enough to bring acne under control.

-For severe cystic acne, some dermatologists will combine birth control with a topical retinoid or oral medication such as isotretinoin.
+For severe cystic acne, some dermatologists and healthcare providers will combine birth control with a topical retinoid or oral medication such as antibiotics.
 However, birth control on its own is sometimes enough to bring mild to moderate cases of cystic acne under control.

 Right now, the FDA has approved three birth control medications as treatments for acne.
 Our guide to birth control pills and acne lists these three brands and explains how birth control can help to limit your acne symptoms.

-As with any hormonal medication, you’ll need to talk to your doctor before you start using oral birth control.
+As with any hormonal medication, you’ll need to talk to your healthcare provider before you start using oral birth control.
 If you currently use birth control, you might also be able to bring your acne under control by switching from your current pill to a different type of oral contraceptive.